vimukt/pet-store-api-tests/README.md

 Note:
-Run and tested on windos 10 os (Node version :v12.18.4 ) Pre-commit hook is used to make sure non linted code is not allowed to commit. run : `npm run lint` command to make code is in proper format.
+Run and tested on windos 10 os (Node version :v12.18.4 ) ESLINT is installed and configured.
+Pre-commit hook is used in this project to make sure non linted code is not allowed to commit. run : `npm run lint` command to make code is in proper format.